lohanspies/prism_v2_playground/agent/README.md

 ## run.sh

-The `run.sh` script allows you to run multipl PRISM Cloud Agents locally.
+The `run.sh` script allows you to run multiple PRISM Cloud Agents locally.
 Please run `run.sh --help` for command line options.

 Example - Run an instance named `inviter` on port 8080 and an instance named `invitee` on port 8090